-Something I started year one of teaching was “Real World Homework.”
-I was inspired by this post by the creative language class and then bought their basic template.
+Something I started in year one of teaching was “Real World Homework.”
+I was inspired by the creative language class and then bought their basic template.
 It is one of the few things that I did my first year that I still continue today.
 The students thought that it was awesome that texting or tweeting their friends was homework.
 I changed the template over and over for every class and unit.
-I loved finding new options to add and change such as lyrics training, meme martes or unit specific options such as ESPN Deportes.
+I loved finding new options to add and change such as lyrics training, or unit-specific options such as ESPN Deportes.
 Real World Homework is pretty much the only homework I assign and it is only worth 10% of the total grade.

 Students had to get 8 stamps throughout a unit, and any over that was the only way to earn extra credit in my class.
-At first it went great, students loved having a choice in their homework.
+At first, it went great, students loved having a choice in their homework.
 They were supposed to show me what they had done before or after class, during work time, or before or after school.
-It worked great at first, until procrastination set in.
-Suddenly, the week of assessment when Real World Homework was due I would have a line out my door of students needing to show me ALL 8 completed activities.
-To make things worse, usually multiple classes were due on the same day, making for a quite irritated teacher.
+It worked great at first until procrastination set in.
+Suddenly, during the week of assessment when Real World Homework was due I would have a line out my door of students needing to show me ALL 8 completed activities.
+To make things worse, usually, multiple classes were due on the same day, making for a quite irritated teacher.

 To ease this frustration, I started assigning a certain number of stamps per week, such as 2 stamps by Friday.
 This was better but still not ideal since I would spend a big chunk of that day looking over Real Worlds.
 I finally realized that I was trying to cram too many in since I would have 1 sheet of 8 stamps due every 3 or 4 weeks.
 Students were getting burnt out and resented what was supposed to be a fun homework option and I dreaded the days that they were due.
 I knew this year I needed a change.